svanderbleek/from-bits-to-brouwer/README.md

 * Is ZF a hack?
 Comparing the complexity of some (formalist interpretations of) foundational systems for mathematics

 * On relating type theories and set theories

+* Introduction to Homotopy Type Theory by Egbert Rĳke 12.3 Sets